 - increased skills and professional development opportunities for artists

 - new works that extend artists and art forms

 - initiatives that strengthen cultural tourism

 - enhanced cultural programs

 - Individual professional artists, emerging professional artists, artsworkers, cultural workers or project coordinators

 - Collective/Artist Run Initiative/Group: (non-incorporated) must be auspiced by an incorporated organisation, or an individual with an ABN.

 It is essential that you discuss your project with Council's RADF Liaison Officer or a RADF Committee Member PRIOR TO submitting your application.
 Contact Lucy Hart by phone 4032 6644 or by email email@example.com

 Preferred method: Email application and all attachments to firstname.lastname@example.org by 5 pm on the closing date.
 A reply email will be sent to you on the next business day after the closing date, informing the receipt of your application.

-Alternative methods: Mail a printed copy of the application form and all attachments to (postmarked with due date);
+Alternative methods: Mail a printed copy of the application form and all attachments to (postmarked with or before due date);

 The RADF Liaison Officer